 High blood pressure, or hyper tension, affects millions of Americans.
 While the basic mechanisms of the condition function the same throughout the population, the specific symptoms individuals experience can vary greatly.
 For some individuals signs and symptoms may be mild or moderate.
 However for others the symptoms may be severe and limit the things that you are able to do.
-If you are suffering from severe impairments due to your high blood pressure condition you may be able to qualify for Social Security disability benefits.
+If you are suffering from severe impairments due to your high blood pressure condition you may be able to qualify for disability benefits.

 Let’s explore how the Social Security Administration will assess your claim for Social Security Disability benefits.